Andrejkf/solution_behavioral_cloning_p3t1/report.md

 ####  Architecture model aproach.

 Initially a simple deep fully connected network with 1 flatten layer and a dense  layer was trained to check if model was able to run in the simulator.
-Then inspired by [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) I started with a simple convolution
+Then inspired by [nvidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) I started with a simple convolutional neural network of 1 layer and increasingly

 ##### Data preprocessing (Part 2)
 Here custom funtions and steps applied to image before feeding the model is explained.